kyle-sherman-projects/RSS-Feed-Project/readme_rss_feed.md

 ## License

-MIT License - feel free to use and modify for your research needs.
+GPL v3 - feel free to use and modify for your research needs.

 ## Acknowledgments